Homestead poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
-By mapping Homestead against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
+By mapping Homestead against these established plot points, we can identify how Ben Smallbone utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Homestead within the action genre.

 Comparative Analysis